sjdayday/protection-simulation/protection/Readme.txt

   protection-scenario-fit:  Uses the two project above to enable fitlibrary acceptance tests and production simulations to be run against this project (the Market for Protection model)
     https://github.com/sjdayday/protection-simulation-fit.git

+Next steps and known bugs are in ToDo.txt

 This is not a one-person project -- help is welcome!

 Steve Doubleday